MicrosoftDocs/winrt-api/windows.media.effects/audioeffect_state.md

 ## -property-value

-A value from the <xref:Windows.Media.Effects.AudioEffectState> enumeration indicating the current state of the audio effect.
+A value from the [AudioEffectState](/uwp/api/windows.media.effects.audioeffectstate) enumeration indicating the current state of the audio effect.

 ## -remarks